WernerS07/FraudEngine/README.md

 Files needed to run locally:

-    - If running on a Capitec device.
+    - If running on a device protected by zscaler.
 A zscaler root certificate needs to be in the certs/ folder.
-If it is missing the docker files will fail when attemping to download nuget packages.
+If it is missing the docker files will fail when attemping to download nuget packages during a dotnet restore.
+Also, in the current configuration the dockerfiles will not copy the certs, as there are no present.
+In the case where a zscaler cert is added, the dockerfiles need to have the comments removed on the lines that are responsible for copying the certs.
     - A demo .env is included that has all the neccesary credentials to build and run the Fraud Engine
       However, for production, secrets should be kept in a vault and injected at run time.
     - Also included is a keycloak-config.json file that has all the realm, client and role settings to run the